intel/fastuidraw/README.md

 GL requirements
 =====================
   The GL backend requires GL version 3.3.
-For optimal rendering quality, either GL_ARB_shader_image_load_store or GL_EXT_shader_framebuffer_fetch is recommended.
-  The extension GL_ARB_shader_image_load_store is core in GL 4.2.
-For optimal performance with optimal rendering quality, GL_EXT_shader_framebuffer_fetch or GL_ARB_shader_image_load_store with one of GL_INTEL_fragment_shader_ordering, GL_ARB_fragment_shader_interlock or GL_NV_fragment_shader_interlock is strongly recommended.
-Lastly, to support the non-separable blending operations, GL_EXT_shader_framebuffer_fetch or GL_ARB_shader_image_load_store with one of GL_INTEL_fragment_shader_ordering, GL_ARB_fragment_shader_interlock or GL_NV_fragment_shader_interlock is required.
-The PorterDuff composition modes do not require any extensions though.
+To support the blend modes beyond those of Porter-Duff blend modes either GL_EXT_shader_framebuffer_fetch or GL_ARB_shader_image_load_store with one of GL_INTEL_fragment_shader_ordering, GL_ARB_fragment_shader_interlock or GL_NV_fragment_shader_interlock is required.

   The GLES backend requires GLES version 3.0.
 If the GLES version is 3.0 or 3.1, it is strongly recommended that one of the extension GL_OES_texture_buffer or GL_EXT_texture_buffer is present.
 For GLES 3.0, 3.1 and 3.2, it is strongly recommended for performance to have GL_APPLE_clip_distance or GL_EXT_clip_cull_distance.
-  For optimal rendering quality, one of GLES 3.1 or GL_EXT_shader_framebuffer_fetch is recommended.
-For optimal performance with optimal rendering quality, GL_EXT_shader_framebuffer_fetch or GLES 3.1 with GL_NV_fragment_shader_interlock is strongly recommended.
-Lastly, to support the non-separable blending operations, GL_EXT_shader_framebuffer_fetch or GLES 3.1 with GL_NV_fragment_shader_interlock is required.
-The PorterDuff composition modes do not require any extensions though, but the extension GL_EXT_blend_func_extended will improve performance.
+  To support the blend modes beyond those of Porter-Duff blend modes either GL_EXT_shader_framebuffer_fetch or GLES 3.1 with GL_NV_fragment_shader_interlock is required.
+The Porter-Duff composition modes do not require any extensions though, but the extension GL_EXT_blend_func_extended will improve performance.

-  Intel GPU's starting in IvyBridge have the extensions support for optimal rendering with optimal performance in both GL and GLES for recent enough versions of Mesa.
-  For MS-Windows, the Intel drivers for Intel GPU's also have support for optimal rendering with optimal performance.
+  Intel GPU's starting in IvyBridge have the extensions support for optimal performance with all blend modes in both GL and GLES for recent enough versions of Mesa.
+For MS-Windows, the Intel drivers for Intel GPU's also have support for optimal performance with all blend modes.

 Building requirements
 =====================